ourparentcenter/micro-quasar/README.md

 # micro-quasar
 ****Not suitable for production use, meant only as a demo to show possibilities.**

+****See [v2 branch](https://github.com/ourparentcenter/micro-quasar/tree/v2) for updated demo that includes bootfile support and more examples of single-spa features

 Demo app of micro front-end using quasar &amp; single-spa.

 # Contents